pantheon-systems/documentation/source/content/guides/edge-integrations/03-drupal-sdk.md

 1. Navigate to the page with the block and you will see the personalization you configured.

-1. If you don’t have a VPN client, navigate to the Segments Sets admin page `/admin/structure/smart_content_segment_set`, edit the set, select one preview checkbox, and save.
+1. If you don’t have a VPN client, navigate to the **Segments Sets Admin** page at `/admin/structure/smart_content_segment_set`, edit the set, select one preview checkbox, and save.

 The content corresponding to this segment will display.
-Please note that only users who are logged in can access the content in preview, anonymous users will not have access.
+Please note that only users who are logged in can access the content in preview; anonymous users will not have access.

 ### Configure Interest via Taxonomy

 In this section, we identify the content type where you want to use personalization by Interest, add a taxonomy field, and connect it to the pertinent vocabulary.
 For this example, we will assume it is Tags `field_tags`.

-1. Navigate to *Admin > Config > System > Smart Content CDN* at `/admin/config/system/smart-content-cdn`.
+1. Navigate to **Admin > Config > System > Smart Content CDN** at `/admin/config/system/smart-content-cdn`.
 In the configuration form for Smart CDN, select the checkbox for Tags.
 The form automatically reads all available taxonomy reference terms for all content types and allows you to select them.
     ![Interest Fields](../../../images/guides/edge-integrations/interestfields.png)

 1. Create tags for your Tags vocabulary.

 1. Review your content and tag it using the Tags vocabulary (e.g. "Biking").

-1. Navigate to `/admin/structure/smart_content_segment_set,` to configure geolocation segments.
+1. Navigate to `/admin/structure/smart_content_segment_set` to configure geolocation segments.

 1. Click **+Add Global Segment Set**.
     ![Add Global Segment Set](../../../images/guides/edge-integrations/segementsetentities.png)